calaldees/teacherEducation/teacherEducation/_sessions.md

     * SPR targets - What are my next steps?
     * Return to ‘professional purpose’ statement from induction 1, how has this evolved?
 * Mentor
     * Discuss the impact your student has had being adaptable and inclusive.
         * In the department and in the wider school?

 Misplaced?
 ===========

-* AFL and ‘adapting teaching’
-* Ofsted criteria for schools
-    * revisiting the Education inspection framework in context of wider curriculum
-* Careers Guidance in the area of computing

-* Effective CPD (Continued Professional Development)
-    * Measuring impact
-    * Sharing good practice
-    * Networking with other Computing practitioners
-* What are the key questions for me?
-* What is and what is not my impact?
-* What innovative practice will I take with me to ECT year?